 The NFL expanded its Thanksgiving Day menu to three games, adding a prime-time slot.
 Although it’s a rotating schedule with different teams hosting the night game each year, Hunt’s Chiefs hosted the first one.
 The Chiefs played home to the Denver Broncos, with Kansas City coming out on top 19-10.

-This year will mark the first time since 2006 that no third game will be played on Thanksgiving.
-The Pittsburgh Steelers were set to host the rival Baltimore Ravens in the night game, but the game has been moved to Sunday afternoon.
-Several Ravens players and staff members have been affected by the coronavirus (COVID-19) and the game was pushed back.
+2020 marked the first time since 2006 that no third game was played on Thanksgiving.
+The Pittsburgh Steelers were set to host the rival Baltimore Ravens in the night game, but the game was moved to Sunday afternoon after several Ravens players and staff members were affected by the coronavirus (COVID-19).
 The game would’ve been a rematch of the 2013 Thanksgiving Day game when the visiting Steelers lost to the Ravens 22-20.